samahart/pi-game/README.md

 unzip vosk-model-small-en-us-0.15.zip
 ```

-Add the following lines to file in `/home/dietpi/.bashrc` (note, you may need to install a text editor such as vim):
+Add the following lines to `/home/dietpi/.bashrc` (note, you may need to install a text editor such as vim):

 ```bash
 export RUSTFLAGS="-L /home/dietpi/vosk/vosk-linux-aarch64-0.3.45"